 I eat them fresh out of the oven without anything, but Mr Jones prefers butter.
 Some cream cheese or a slice of cheese and little tangy chutney goes really well too!

-Combine the milk, water and mustard then pour into flour.
+- Mix the milk, water and mustard then pour into flour mixture.
 Mix until the mixture just comes together then place on a floured surface and roll out to 2.5cm thick.